-The Fund's principal investment strategies and risks are discussed in its Prospectus.
-The investment techniques discussed below and in the Prospectus may, consistent with the Fund's investment objectives and investment limitations, be used by the Fund.
-The Fund is free to reduce or eliminate its activity with respect to any of the investment techniques discussed below without changing its fundamental investment policies and without prior notice to shareholders.
-There is no assurance that the Fund's strategies or any other methods of investment will result in the achievement of the Fund's objective.
+Each Fund's principal investment strategies and risks are discussed in its Prospectus.
+The investment techniques discussed below and in the Prospectus may, consistent with each Fund's investment objectives and investment limitations, be used by a Fund.
+Each Fund is free to reduce or eliminate its activity with respect to any of the investment techniques discussed below without changing its fundamental investment policies and without prior notice to shareholders.
+There is no assurance that a Fund's strategies or any other methods of investment will result in the achievement of the Fund's objective.
+Each Fund, except KraneShares Global Carbon Transformation ETF, seeks to provide investment results that, before fees and expenses, track an Index or Underlying Index ("Underlying Index").
+Each Fund may change its investment objective, which could include changes to the Underlying Index in its investment objective.